abodnar1/zen-in-ten/README.md

 * Give the user the ability to search for quotes by author and mood.
 * Give the user the ability to create an account / login.
 * Give the user the option to add in their own quotes or quotes they like that are not on our site.
+* Use a Spotify api to stream calming music as a user enters a quote page.

 ## Setup